-Sonoma County Code Chapter 13A (Ordinance 6148) regulates hazardous vegetation and combustible materials located on properties zoned for 5 acres or less that are located in unincorporated areas, or in areas where Sonoma County Fire Prevention Division has delegated authority to the local Fire District for inspections.
+Sonoma County Code Chapter 13A (Ordinance 6148) regulates hazardous vegetation and combustible materials located on improved (with structures) and unimproved (without structures) parcels that are in unincorporated areas throughout the County.

 How do I know what is required by me as the property owner?

-The County of Sonoma Fire Prevention Division provides a brochure, which describes the requirements of Ordinance 6148, and other useful tips to make your home and landscape more resistant to wildfire.
+The County of Sonoma Fire Prevention Division provides a brochure or letter to residents in inspection areas, which describes the requirements of Sonoma County Code Chapter 13A, and other useful tips to make your home and landscape more resistant to wildfire.
 Requirements address fire hazards the “Defensible Space” zone, a radius of 100 feet from the home (or to the property line), and 10 feet from roads and driveways.

 As a property owner, what is my responsibility?